 However, two clear points prevent us from endorsing Kucoin.
 Firstly, the platform does not accept real-world deposit methods.
 As such, you can only fund your account with crypto.
 Secondly, the platform holds no regulatory licenses, which in our opinion, puts your funds at risk.

-When we made the comparison with eToro, we found that they are heavily regulated and that they accept multiple payment methods such as a debit/credit card, e-wallet, and more.
+When we made the comparison with Coinbase, we found that they are heavily regulated and that they accept multiple payment methods such as a debit/credit card, e-wallet, and more.
 Moreover, the platform is much easier to use, and they even allow you to go-short on cryptocurrencies.

 Kucoin lists just under 200 individual cryptocurrencies on its platform.
 You can’t short coins on Kucoin.
-You’ll need to use a more comprehensive platform like eToro for this.
+You’ll need to use a more comprehensive platform like Coinbase for this.
 Head over to the support section of your Kucoin account and click on ‘LIVE CHAT’.
 However, be warned, waiting times are really long.
 Kucoin offers a standard trading fee of 0.1% per trade.
 If you hold Kucoin Shares, you can reduce these fees further.
 The Kucoin trading area is best suited for intermediate or advanced traders.
 You only need to verify your identity if you are trading significant volumes.
 Kucoin does not accept debit/credit cards, nor any other fiat currency method for that matter.
 Kucoin only offers support in the form of live chat and email.
 Contents

 Kucoin lists just under 200 individual cryptocurrencies on its platform.